sirfonzie/INF2004_LAB1/README.md

 ## **INTRODUCTION**

 Programming an embedded system requires a deep-level understanding of the embedded processor architecture, the development environment tool, and the hardware interfaced with the embedded system.
-In this laboratory session, you will be introduced to the basic tools and how it can be used to aid your understanding of software development, and more importantly to help you build your software.
+In this laboratory session, you will be introduced to the basic tools and how they can be used to aid your understanding of software development and more importantly, to help you build your software.
 Programming for an embedded system differs greatly from programming on a desktop computer.
 The main differences are the limited resource constraints in terms of the program code and RAM and the overall computation performance of an embedded system.
 For instance, our RP2040 microcontroller only provides 256KB of SRAM memory space.
 A 16MB Flash memory is added to the board and externally connected to the RP2040.
 Moreover, the various software components discussed in the lecture will be observed in  this session.
 At this point, you should  be familiar with  the fundamentals of C programming.
 You are encouraged to brush up on it if you still need to.
 Do revise ALL the fundamentals of C programming covered in the following [site](https://www.cprogramming.com/tutorial/c-tutorial.html).
 This will prepare you for the subsequent lab sessions and make this subject more enjoyable.
 In addition, please brush up on the following:
 - “Numeral Systems” (e.g. binary, decimal, hexadecimal, etc)
 - “Ordering Consideration” (e.g. endianness, MSB, LSB, etc)